 var password = $("#password").val();

-The name.length if statement checks whether the user entered their name correctly.
-If the user didn’t fill this field it will show an error message, “Name is required”.
+We can use the length attribute to retrieve the character length of the input.[12]
+The name.length combined with an if statement checks whether the user entered a name.
+If the user didn’t fill this field with at least 1 character it will show an error message, “Name is required”.

 // Check the name length, return an error if field is empty.